aktersnurra/rag/README.md

 ### Qdrant

-Qdrant will is used to store the embeddings of the chunks from the documents.
+Qdrant is used to store the embeddings of the chunks from the documents.

 Download and run qdrant.

 ### Postgres

-Postgres is used to save hashes of the document chunks to prevent document chunks from being added to the vector db more than ones.
+Postgres is used to save hashes of the document to prevent documents from being added to the vector db more than ones.

 Download and run qdrant.